Did you know that email is one of the most insecure forms of communication on the Internet?

 to get the latest on new releases and more.

 As always, we encourage you to leave comments and reach out to us with any feedback or questions.
-We’re here to help you every step of the way, whether you’re searching for the best online storage and backup solutions, the best VPN providers, or how to easily encrypt your email.
+We’re here to help you every step of the way, whether you’re searching for the best VPN providers, how to easily encrypt your email or the best online storage and backup solutions (our chart can help you compare cloud services).